Vegetable Egg Foo Young Recipe

 About Egg Fu Yung Ingredients

 The ingredients for vegetable egg foo young are basic and easy to find.
-You can make adjustments for ingredients you do or don’t have on hand.
+You can adjust the ingredients based on what you have on hand.
 Here’s what you need to know about each ingredient.

 (Print recipe below from recipe card)